At Miller Vein

 invasive endovenous treatments for varicose veins to William Beaumont

 approval, then with laser technology.
-His expertise in the treatment of
+Other local physicians know his expertise in treating complex vascular diseases well.

-physicians in the treatment of varicose veins and other complex venous
+physicians in treating varicose veins and other complex venous

 Dr. Wang has also served on